Michele Tosini(Florence 1503 - 1577)

-This compellingly beautiful bust-length painting of a woman in classical costume is most likely an allegory of Fortitude, one of the four cardinal virtues as defined in Greek philosophy.
+This compellingly beautiful bust-length painting of a woman in classical costume represents an allegory of Fortitude, one of the four cardinal virtues as defined in Greek philosophy.
 She is identified by her two most common attributes, the column which she grasps with both hands, and the lion, whose head is emblazoned on a decorative clasp at her chest.
 The figure’s strength of character is evident and her monumentality is heightened by the manner in which she dominates the space within the panel.
 Her smooth alabaster skin is enlivened by the pinkish hue of her cheeks and her hair is arranged in an elaborate, plaited coiffure.

 his sale, London, Christie’s, February 2, 1881,

 lot 635 (as Andrea del Sarto), for 3,312 pounds, where acquired by the great-grandfather of a private collector;